DatavenueLiveObjects/LiveObjects_SDK_for_Arduino/README.md

-# Prototype IoT with Orange using Live Objects and Arduino MKR NB 1500
+# Prototype LTE-M with Orange using Live Objects and Arduino MKR NB 1500

 ### Discover the LTE-M cellular network, dedicated to IoT, using [**Live Objects**](https://liveobjects.orange-business.com) and [**Arduino MKR NB 1500**](https://store.arduino.cc/mkr-nb-1500).